emesik/pymonerowallet/docs/source/install.rst

 ^^^^^^^^^^^^
 * You need at least Python 3.4.

+* PyMoneroWallet 0.1 was only tested with Monero 0.10.0.0

 * On some Linux Distribution **setuptools** package does not come with default python install, you need to install it.

 * Install **PIP**::